-Since March 2002, the Commission has posted on its website a monthly report providing certain non-confidential financial information concerning each registered FCM.
-Beginning with the month ending January 31, 2014, the report includes the following information: (i) the FCM's adjusted net capital; (ii) the FCM's required net capital; (iii) the FCM's excess net capital; (iv) the total amount of funds held in the Customer Segregated Account; (v) the amount of Customer Segregated Funds required to be segregated in accordance with section 4d(a) of the Act; (vi) the amount of excess held by the FCM in the Customer Segregated Account; (viii) the FCM's targeted Residual Interest for the Customer Segregated Account; (viii) the total amount of funds held in the 30.7 Account; (ix) the amount of 30.7 Customer Funds required to be held in the 30.7 Account; (x) the amount of excess funds held by the FCM in the 30.7 Account; (xi) the FCM's targeted Residual Interest for the 30.7 Account; (xiii) the total amount of funds held in the Cleared Swaps Customer Account; (xiii) the amount of Cleared Swaps Customer Collateral required to be segregated in accordance with section 4d(f) of the Act; (xiv) the amount of excess held by the FCM in the Cleared Swaps Customer Account; (xv) the FCM's targeted Residual Interest for the Cleared Swaps Customer Account; (xv) the FCM's targeted Residual Interest for the Cleared Swaps Customer Account; (xv) the FCM's targeted Residual Interest for the Cleared Swaps Customer Account; (xv) the FCM's targeted Residual Interest for the Cleared Swaps Customer Account; (xvi) the total amount of the FCM's retail foreign exchange obligation.
+The Commission posts on its website a monthly report providing certain non-confidential financial information concerning each registered FCM.
+Beginning with the month ending January 31, 2014, the report includes the following information:

+- (i) the FCM's adjusted net capital;

+- (ii) the FCM's required net capital;

+- (iii) the FCM's excess net capital;

+- (iv) the total amount of funds held in the Customer Segregated Account;

+- (v) the amount of Customer Segregated Funds required to be segregated in accordance with section 4d(a) of the Act;

+- (vi) the amount of excess held by the FCM in the Customer Segregated Account; - (vii) the FCM's targeted Residual Interest for the Customer Segregated Account; - (viii) the total amount of funds held in the 30.7 Account; - (ix) the amount of 30.7 Customer Funds required to be held in the 30.7 Account; - (x) the amount of excess funds held by the FCM in the 30.7 Account; - (xi) the FCM's targeted Residual Interest for the 30.7 Account; - (xii) the total amount of funds held in the Cleared Swaps Customer Account; - (xiii) the amount of Cleared Swaps Customer Collateral required to be segregated in accordance with section 4d(f) of the Act; - (xiv) the amount of excess held by the FCM in the Cleared Swaps Customer Account; - (xv) the FCM's targeted Residual Interest for the Cleared Swaps Customer Account; and (xvi) the total amount of the FCM's retail foreign exchange obligation.

 The report is created from financial reports that each FCM must file with the Commission within 17 business days following each month end and is generally posted on the Commission's website within six weeks following each month end.

-The reports may be found on the Commission's website at http://www.cftc.gov/MarketReports/FinancialDataforFCMs/index.htm.
+The reports may be found on the Commission's website at: www.cftc.gov/MarketReports/FinancialDataforFCMs/index.htm

 NFA publishes similar financial information on its website with respect to each FCM.
 The FCM Capital Report provides each FCM's most recent month-end adjusted net capital, required net capital, and excess net capital.
 (Information for a twelve-month period is available.)
-In addition, NFA publishes twice-monthly a Customer Segregated Funds report, which shows for each FCM: (i) total funds held in Customer Segregated Accounts; (ii) total funds required to be held in Customer Segregated Accounts; and (iii) excess segregated funds, i.e., the FCM's Residual Interest.
-This report also shows the percentage of Customer Segregated Funds that are held in cash and each of the permitted investments under Commission Rule 1.25.
-Finally, the report indicates whether the FCM held any Customer Segregated Funds during that month at a depository that is an affiliate of the FCM.
+In addition, NFA publishes twice-monthly a Customer Segregated Funds report.
+This report shows for each FCM:

+- (i)(a) total funds (cash and securities) held in Customer Segregated Accounts; (b) total funds required to be held in Customer Segregated Accounts; and (c) excess segregated funds, i.e., the FCM's Residual Interest; - (ii) percentage of Customer Segregated Funds held in cash in Customer Segregated Accounts at: (a) banks; and (b) clearing organizations and other FCMs; - (iii) percentage of customer-owned securities held in Customer Segregated Accounts; - (iv)(a) percentage of Customer Segregated Funds held in each of the permitted investments under Commission Rule 1.25, including (b) percentage of Customer Segregated Funds subject to reverse repurchase agreements;20 and - (v) whether during that month the FCM held any Customer Segregated Funds at a depository that is an affiliate of the FCM.